Scientists reveal the one Covid symptom you may be stuck with for life

 A new study has found that a post-Covid loss of smell may be permanent

-It is well known that Covid can impair your sense of smell - but a new study has now found that it may never return.
+It is well known that Covid can impair your sense of smell, but a new study has found that those who lose it may never get it back.

 Researchers found that two years after a Covid infection, 80 per cent of people who reported changes in their sense of smell performed poorly on a clinical scent-detection test.